Career

 Image credit: NTUC Health

-You can show love and spread care to others by being a freelance caregiver at elderly centres or one of many telemedicine services in Singapore.
-You don’t have to be a licensed doctor; just being able to transfer and assist patients with graciousness and patience is enough.
+Show love and spread kindness by applying for a freelance caregiver role at elderly centres or one of the many telemedicine services in Singapore offering house calls.
+You don’t have to be a licensed doctor; just passionate enough to provide care with graciousness and patience.

 Of course, if you have basic medical skills like CPR or first aid, it’ll make you stand out against other applicants.
 These care centres will provide in-house training to help you learn on the job.